emmysm/software-bounty-program/Agreement.md

 14- The team understands and accepts that beta testing will be conducted by the @beta-testing-team.

-15- The team understands and accepts that criteria to pass beta testing are: no bug issues on beta testing due date or in a period of three (3) consecutive calendar days before the due date.
+15- The team understands and accepts that criteria to pass beta testing are:

+- No bug issues on beta testing due date,
+- Or no bug issues in a period of three (3) consecutive calendar days before the due date,
+- Or no answer from @beta-testing-team about solved bugs for (6) consecutive days before the due date.

 16- The team agrees to complete the beta testing on the following conditions: